Support Tickets Allocator For WHMCS

 Read the articles to find all you need to know to use Support Tickets Allocator For WHMCS in full.

-Note 1: Following graphs do not show usage of failover department.
+Note 1: Following graphs do not show the usage of the failover department.
 It is used when all other reserve departments are checked.

 |Essential guidance through the process of updating the module is offered here.|